 This is why it is essential that parents, extended families, and friends of “at-risk” adolescents keep a close eye on them, especially during the holidays.
 As the pressures of school and home life build, teenagers and even younger adolescents need to feel accepted and loved.
 But in a more general sense, they need to be made to feel that they are listened to, engaged, and cared for by their families, their peers, and by their communities.

 Reaching out today can have enormous consequences for a child’s future well-being.
 At Zelus Recovery, we encourage you to take a little bit of time this holiday season to talk to the adolescent in your life, whether they are your child, an extended family member, or even a neighbor or friend.
-A little bit of communication can go a very long way, and there is no better time than the holiday season to reach out.
+A little bit of communication can go a very long way, and there is no better time to address mental health during holidays.

 If you are worried about a teenager or young adolescent in your life this holiday season, reach out to the healthcare professionals at Zelus Recovery.
 We are a rehabilitation and mental healthcare facility just outside of Boise, ID, that focuses 100% on the well-being of teenagers and young adults.
-We offer a wide range of services to young people and their families when they feel like they may need a helping hand or even just a gentle push in the right direction.
-Positive mental health and the holidays don’t have to be at odds.
-If you or someone you know is suffering this holiday season, please don’t hesitate to reach out to Zelus Recovery at 208.518.0797 before things get out of hand.
-Help is just a phone call away.
+We offer a wide range of services to young people and their families, such as individual therapy activities, when they feel like they may need a helping hand or even just a gentle push in the right direction.
+Positive mental health and holidays don’t have to be at odds.
+If you or someone you know is suffering this holiday season, please don’t hesitate to reach out to Zelus Recovery at 208.518.0797 or fill out our convenient online form before things get out of hand.